AnerghaKM/ML-DL-NLP/Data Preprocessing/readme.md

     -Fit_transform()

     This fit_transform() method is basically the combination of fit method and transform method, it is equivalent to fit().transform().
 This method performs fit and transform on the input data at a single time and converts the data points.

+# Feature Scaling

+to make all features in same scale.

+- Standardisation
+   (between -3 and +3) , can be used all times, always do some relevant feature scaling
+- Normalisation
+   (between 0 and 1) , recommended to use when we have a normal distribution in most of the features